himakshi-08/EcoCart/README.md

 ## Features

 - User registration and login
-- Browse available items by category
+- Browse available items which are available
 - Post items you no longer need
 - Claim items for free
 - Image uploads for items